 In some ways, it's an innovation and entrepreneurial contest, as well as programming.

 Students identify problems and want to come up with solutions.
 You can check out some of their live streams to see the students presenting to the panel and answering questions.

 How can we get started?

 “Teachers are the most equipped ecosystem builders ever,” says Don.
-Building connections, building community, nobody can do that better than a teacher.
+Building connections, and building community, nobody can do that better than a teacher.
 He takes it very seriously and is proud of the fact that Indiana wants to lead the charge.
-They believe that equality of place in an ecosystem can begin with a 15-year-old and a teacher mentor that helps each kid to do more and seek more.
+They believe that equality of place in an ecosystem can begin with a 15-year-old and a teacher mentor who helps each kid to do more and seek more.

 About Rachelle Dené